fommil/fpmortals/manuscript/complete.md

-However, the simple callback use of continuations brings nothing to pure functional programming because we already know how to sequence non-blocking, potentially distributed, computations: that's what `Monad` is for and we can do this with `.bind` or a `Kleisli` arrow.
+However, the simple callback use of continuations brings nothing to pure functional programming because we already know how to sequence non-blocking, potentially distributed, computations: that is what `Monad` is for and we can do this with `.bind` or a `Kleisli` arrow.
 To see why continuations are useful we need to consider a more complex example under a rigid design constraint.